Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Explaining Sustainability and Healthiness

-The works in this section used Grad-CAM as an XAI technique, confirming its widespread application in explaining solutions to sustainability and healthiness problems using \textbf{pictorial data}. \cite{nr33} used a CNN combined with a feature-based cascade classifier to achieve \num{83}\% accuracy in pig face recognition.
+\paragraph{Pictorial data.} The works in this section used Grad-CAM as an XAI technique, confirming its widespread application in explaining solutions to Sustainability and Healthiness problems using pictorial data. \cite{nr33} used a CNN combined with a feature-based cascade classifier in pig face recognition.
 They employed Grad-CAM to verify that the model focuses on key facial features, offering a cost-effective alternative for animal identification in intensive farming.
-The paper contributes to the field of animal identification, improving welfare and non-invasive animal management practices. \cite{nr92} utilized a CNN model, AlexNet, with UAV-based RGB imagery to predict forage biomass, achieving a Mean Absolute Error of \num{12.98}\%, with Grad-CAM confirming that the model accurately identified relevant regions for biomass prediction. \cite{nr87} proposed a CNN model to detect rice phenology stages using smartphone images, reaching \num{91.30}\% accuracy.
+The paper contributes to the field of animal identification, improving welfare and non-invasive animal management practices. \cite{nr92} utilized a CNN model, AlexNet, with UAV-based RGB imagery to predict forage biomass, with Grad-CAM confirming that the model accurately identified relevant regions for biomass prediction. \cite{nr87} proposed a CNN model to detect rice phenology stages using smartphone images.
 Grad-CAM showed that the model effectively recognized developmental stages, demonstrating the potential of using low-cost tools for real-time agricultural monitoring. \cite{nr56} introduced MSANet, a model combining multiscale attention and CNN layers for fruit recognition.
 Grad-CAM was used to interpret the model’s decisions, ensuring effective feature identification for robust fruit classification across applications.
-This work advances waste reduction through automated fruit detection, promoting environmental sustainability.
+This work advances waste reduction through automated fruit detection, promoting environmental sustainability. \cite{nr213} created a modular DL-based framework, called AMULET, that predicts plant traits from RGB images.
+The framework was tested on potato plants and on Arabidopsis thaliana, but could be extended to other plant species by predicting plant appearance.
+Two gradient-based XAI techniques, TorchGrad and Grad-CAM, were applied to explain the results.
 Similarly, \cite{nr141} applied a Vision Transformer (ViT) model for plant seedling classification and used attention heatmaps to provide insights into the model’s decision-making process.
 Lastly, \cite{nr133} developed a CNN-based system as an automated method for evaluating the precision of agricultural sprayers by detecting spray deposits, eliminating the need for manual tracers or water-sensitive papers.
 The study also employed an XAI pipeline---specifically Grad-CAM and Grad-CAM++---to interpret the CNN’s decision-making process, revealing key spatial filtering methods used for classification.